Quick Answer

 Will liability insurance costs come down any time soon?

 Most industry analysts do not expect a significant near-term reversal.
-The structural factors driving costs — social inflation, litigation funding growth, nuclear verdicts, and emerging technology risks — are not expected to resolve quickly.
-Some relief could come through state-level tort reform legislation or regulatory intervention, but the consensus among carriers and risk analysts is that elevated pricing is likely to persist through at least 2027.
+The structural factors driving costs, social inflation, litigation funding growth, nuclear verdicts, and emerging technology risks, are not expected to resolve quickly.
+Some relief could come through state-level tort reform legislation tracked by the U.S. Chamber Institute for Legal Reform, or through regulatory intervention by bodies like the NAIC.
+The consensus among carriers and risk analysts is that elevated pricing is likely to persist through at least 2027.